cfwheels/wheels-cli/README.md

 ## Install

+Simply run `install cfwheels-cli` from CommandBox to install the the latest release.

-As this isn't on Forgebox yet, clone to `.CommandBox\cfml\modules\cfwheels-cli` and restart CommandBox;
+To install the master branch, clone to `.CommandBox\cfml\modules\cfwheels-cli` and restart CommandBox;
 Ensure that the path has `cfwheels-cli` in it (not `cfwheelscli`) or anything else.

 ## Commands